 - Extracting cues: People select and highlight relevant information to assess events.
 There is a feedback loop between explanations and the supporting evidence (confirmation bias) and they build on each other till something makes “perfect sense.”

-This is a simplified version, unlike the one proposed by more recent researchers who use conceptualized sense-making in the context of organizations.
+This is a simplified version, unlike the one proposed by more recent researchers who use sense-making in the context of business organizations.

-There are more concepts related to sense-making and they are used in manipulating how sense is made.
+There are more concepts related to sense-making and they manipulate how sense is made.
 A lot of judgments are formed based on sense-making processes.
 Let’s go through those.

 Sense-breaking: All actions, thoughts, perspective, and evidence that break the explanation or meaning of something.
 This often happens in therapy, where a person learns to reconcile some traumatic event in a new light.
 Breaking thinking patterns to build new thinking patterns involves sense-breaking.